-Visitors venturing into the Anchu Nazhikathodu forest area in Kottur do have a greater chance to spot elephant herds.
-One can also watch other wildlife here, like the wild boar, nilgiri langur, giant squirrel, bear, bison, sambar, jungle fowl, grey hornbill and a variety of colourful butterflies.
-The forest area here is also noted for its rich wealth of medicinal plants, some of which are rare in occurrence.
-The growing conditions here at Kottur supports the existence of a large variety of medicinal plants.
+Those who do venture into Anchu Nazhikathodu have a greater chance of spotting elephant herds.
+You can see wild boar, Nilgirilangur, giant squirrel, bear, bison, sambar, jungle fowl, grey hornbill and a vivid range of butterflies here.
+The area is also renowned for its rich variety of medicinal plants.

 Latitude: 8.513459, Longitude: 77.083311